 - Choose the Network section.

-The script activates anytime the victim opens the infected site or when the ads pop up in the browser.
-In the meantime, the user whose device is mining digital coins and sending them to the hacker’s server has no idea of what’s going on.
+The script activates anytime the victim opens the infected site or the ads pop up in the browser.
+In the meantime, the user whose device is mining digital coins and sending them to the hacker’s server has no idea what’s going on.

-The only way to protect from browser-based miner malware is to install the cryptojacking blockers.
+The only way to protect from browser-based miner malware is to install cryptojacking blockers.
 The browser extensions like NoCoin, MinerBlock, or Malwarebytes block crypto coin miners from using the computer’s processing power.

-How to remove a Bitcoin Miner virus?
+How to Remove a Bitcoin Miner Virus

 Illegal cryptocurrency mining is cybercrime and could be fought with by familiar means like various antivirus programs or complex manual removal.
 However, Bitcoin Miner Virus is a fileless malware.
 This means it does not leave traces and is especially difficult to detect.

-How to prevent the Bitcoin Miner virus?
+How to Prevent a Bitcoin Miner Virus

-There are still ways of how to tell if you have a Bitcoin Miner virus.
+There are still ways to tell if you have a Bitcoin Miner virus.
 Keep track of your device performance and inspect the warning signals.
-Accordingly, update your device regularly, avoid suspicious websites, email attachments, and links, use pop-up blockers, or install the anti-crypto mining browser extensions for even higher protection levels.
+Accordingly, update your device regularly, avoid suspicious websites, email attachments, and links, use pop-up blockers, or install anti-crypto mining browser extensions for even higher protection levels.